Achievable logoAchievable logo

 • Kinesin and dynein: These motor proteins move along microtubules, transporting cargo such as vesicles or organelles within cells.

-Lipids are a broad class of hydrophobic or amphipathic molecules playing diverse roles in energy storage, membrane structure, and signaling.
-They often feature long hydrocarbon chains or ring systems that make them insoluble or only partially soluble in water.
+Lipids are a broad class of hydrophobic or amphipathic molecules with roles in energy storage, membrane structure, and signaling.
+Many lipids contain long hydrocarbon chains or ring systems, which makes them insoluble (or only partially soluble) in water.

 Storage